pingcap/talent-plan/rust/projects/tools/project.md

   Get the string value of the a string key.
 If the key does not exist, return `None`.

+- `KvStore::remove(key: String)`

+  Remove a given key.

 The `KvStore` type stores values in-memory, and thus the command-line client can do little more than print the version.
-The `get`/ `set` commands will return an "unimplemented" error when run from the command line.
+The `get`/ `set` / `rm` commands will return an "unimplemented" error when run from the command line.
 Future projects will store values on disk and have a working command line interface.

 ## How to treat these projects